- A charismatic person who seeks to be the centre of attention. “A narcissistic showman; the lead actor stole the crowd’s hearts and minds.”

 Definition of Narcissistic Behaviour

 The narcissist will put their needs and interests (no matter how irresponsible or immature) before the needs of the people around them.
-You may also notice their habit of criticising people behind their back.
+You may also notice their habit of criticizing people behind their back.

 Yet arrogance is NOT the only test for narcissism.